bmpieretti/splash-scripts/readme/development.md

 npm run dev
 ```

-This will start up a build in watch mode, which will re-babelify all changes as long as the watch server reamins up.
-In a new terminal, navigate to the root project directory and start developing locally by running
+This will start up a build in watch mode, which will re-babelify all changes as long as the watch server remains up.
+In a new terminal, navigate to the root project directory and start testing locally by running

 ```shell
 node index.js --help
 ```

+This will print out all the available commands, edit the `splash.config.js` to test out any further commands

 ### Deploying / Publishing